EugeneCore/go/readme.md

 ]);
 ```

-Arguments can be passed inside a controller:
+Arguments can be passed inside the controller:

 ```js
 go([